backdrop-contrib/footnotes/README.txt

 There is also another filter which does the same with a Textile markup style.
 Use it together with the Textile module.

-By default, footnotes are placed at the end of the text.
-You can also use a [footnotes] or [footnotes /] tag to position it anywhere you want.
-For Textile use "footnotes." tag.

 Note: The Textile style filter is no longer actively developed and may become deprecated.
 It is better to use the <fn>...</fn> or [fn]...[/fn] style footnotes